jaytimm/google-ngrams-and-r/README.md

   arrange(quarter)
 ```

-**Some corpus descriptives**.
+While we are here, **some corpus descriptives**.
 These are rough estimates.
 Keep in mind that the token count is a bit wierd as it is based on n-grams and, hence, a single instantiation of a form in text will be counted multiple times (as it will occur in multiple n-grams).
 Presumably relative frequencies wash the effects of multiple counting out (assuming all forms are equally affected).

 | quarter       |     tokens|  types|   ngrams|  prop\_tokens|  prop\_ngrams|
 |:--------------|----------:|------:|--------:|-------------:|-------------:|